shawnyu5/gh-ac/README.md

 ![gh_ac_push](img/gh_ac_push.png)

 - `gh ac force` - get the most recent workflow for current repo.
-Perform a `git commit --amend --no-edit && git push --force` on the current branch, and open the latest workflow run in the browser.
+Perform a `git commit --amend --no-edit && git push --force` on the current branch.
+Allow the user to select the workflow run to fetch, and open the latest workflow run in the browser.
   - if there are currently staged changes, prompt for confirmation before proceeding

 ![gh_ac_force](img/gh_ac_force.png)